What is a Sattvic Diet?

 2. Lowers the Risk of Chronic Diseases

-Although no studies have been done on the sattvic diet, its focus on whole, plant-based foods is similar to other vegetarian diets known to support long-term health.
+Although there are limited high-quality clinical studies specifically on the sattvic diet, its emphasis on whole plant foods overlaps with dietary patterns that are well studied and are known to support long-term health.
 Vegetarian diets have been linked to:

 • Lower blood pressure